 I am very passionate about the local music scene and this is a recurring theme in my work.
 I also enjoy painting portraits, abstracts, still life and rural scenes but like to give them an urban twist.

 My main influences are Pop Art, realism, street art, and Australian contemporary art.
-Some of the artists who inspire me are Albert Tucker, Sidney Nolan, Howard Arkley, Bill Young, Nick Morris, Nathan Taylor, Daniel Greene, Jeffrey Smart and Edward Hopper.
+Some of the artists who inspire me are Albert Tucker, Sidney Nolan, Howard Arkley, Bill Young, Nathan Taylor, Daniel Greene, Jeffrey Smart and Edward Hopper.

 I have had a number of solo and group exhibitions in Victoria and interstate and I have a Certificate 1V in Visual Arts and Diploma of Arts with credits and distinctions in painting and drawing.